🧡 Skip to main content🔍 Skip to search

 Actions · Zip Files

-After the Zip Files Action has been added and configured, proceed with the other steps of Task creation, namely, specify the user credentials in Run As properties tab, configure email reports in Reports tab, give task a name and description in Task Properties (e.g., Daily Zip files) and Finish the Task creation.
+After the Zip Files Action has been added and configured, proceed with the other steps of Task creation: specify the user credentials in the Run As properties tab, configure email reports in the Reports tab, give the Task a name and description in the Task Properties (e.g., Daily Zip files), and Finish the Task creation.

 Summary

-The tutorial on zip file automation has shown how to create a Task, add and configure both the Task Scheduler Trigger and the Zip Files Action.
-The dynamic Date value was used via Variable Wizard as the file name parameter, specifying that the each zip archive instead of having the same fixed name is named differently every day.
+This tutorial has shown how to create a Task, and add and configure both the Task Scheduler Trigger and the Zip Files Action.
+The dynamic Date value was used via the Variable Wizard as a filename parameter, specifying that each zip archive is named differently every day, instead of having the same fixed name.

 Note that this tutorial shows only the basics of using Automation Workshop.
-The full functionality of automated Tasks (and even particular Task Scheduler Trigger and Zip Files Action) far surpasses the simple use reviewed here.
-Feel free to try the fully functional trial version of Automation Workshop to see how it can help you to implement Windows processes automation in your company!
+The full functionality of automated Tasks (and even the particular Task Scheduler Trigger and Zip Files Action) far surpasses the simple use reviewed here.
+Feel free to try the fully functional trial version of Automation Workshop to see how it can help you implement Windows process automation in your company!

 Analysis

-Zip compression process can be triggered manually, on user request, or automatically, on some system event.
-For example, file archival can start on schedule, upon detecting a new file in specified folder, at Windows start, user login, or after one of numerous other automation Actions, such as Copy File, Move File, Send Email, and Registry export.
+The zip compression process can be triggered manually, on user request, or automatically, on some system event.
+For example, file archival can start on a schedule, upon detecting a new file in a specified folder, at Windows startup, user login, or after one of numerous other automation Actions, such as Copy File, Move File, Send Email, and Registry Export.

-• Support of the most recent zip file standard.
+• Support for the most recent zip file standard.

-• Popular Linux, Unix, BSD formats Tar, Tar.gz, Tar.bz2, gz and bz2 are also supported.
+• Popular Linux, Unix, and BSD formats such as Tar, Tar.gz, Tar.bz2, gz, and bz2 are also supported.

 • Multiple compression levels (Maximum, Normal, Fast, Store) to choose between faster compression speed and smaller archive file size.

-• Support of ultra-secure Advanced Encryption Standard AES-256 and AES-128 keys.
+• Support for ultra-secure Advanced Encryption Standard (AES) 256-bit and 128-bit keys.

 • Insecure legacy PKZIP passwords for less sensitive data are also supported.

-• Large archive support allows creation of archives virtually unlimited in size and the number of files.
+• Large archive support allows the creation of archives that are virtually unlimited in size and number of files.

-• Multi-volume zip file support for splitting archive in equally sized parts.
+• Multi-volume zip file support for splitting an archive into equally sized parts.

-As the Zip Files Action is designed for automation, it features a number of specific options that are somewhat alike to command line zip version.
-They too, however, are provided in graphical user interface of Automation Workshop.
+As the Zip Files Action is designed for automation, it features a number of specific options that are somewhat similar to a command-line zip version.
+They too, however, are provided in the graphical user interface of Automation Workshop.

 • File mask support when specifying files to compress.

-• Recursively zip all folder contents (including subfolders of the specified folder).
+• Recursively zip all folder contents (including subfolders).

 • Exclusion of particular files based on their mask, date, age, or attributes.